 ‘Coercive control’ is a form of domestic abuse that involve patterns of behaviour which have the cumulative effect of denying victim-survivors their autonomy and independence.
 This abuse can include physical, sexual, psychological or financial abuse.

-These commitments were part of the NSW Government’s response to the Parliamentary Joint Select Committee on Coercive Control.
+These commitments were a key part of the NSW Government’s response to the recommendations of the Parliamentary Joint Select Committee on Coercive Control.

-The NSW Government has consistently said that any legislative reform must be approached with great care and caution to ensure it does not unintentionally put in further danger those in our community we are seeking to help.
-Great care and caution must also be taken to ensure the offence is calibrated appropriately to capture only conduct of the very serious standard deserving of criminal sanction, avoiding over-reach.
+The NSW Government has consistently said that any legislative reform must be approached with great care and caution to ensure it does not unintentionally put those in our community we are seeking to help in further danger.
+The Act is the product of careful consideration and extensive consultation to ensure the offence is calibrated appropriately to capture only conduct of the very serious standard deserving of criminal sanction, avoiding over-reach.

 Beyond legislation, the NSW Government’s response to domestic and family violence already includes significant investments across housing, crisis accommodation, counselling, case management, court advocacy, policing, education and health.